moreati/pickle-fuzz/README.md

 [PEP 307: Security Issues]: https://www.python.org/dev/peps/pep-0307/#security-issues

-This repository represent a small effort to bridge this gap.
+This repository represents a small effort to bridge this gap.

 ## Other attacks